Template Engines

 • $name: Name of the template engine.

-• $callback: Template engine configuration function (accepts the following items as parameters: the file location, options array, and the views path).
+• $callback: Function to configure the template engine (accepts the following items as parameters: the file location, the views path, and options array).

 The following code is an example of implementing a very simple template engine called lithe.view.